Auxdibot/auxdibot/README.md

 ## About Project

-Auxdibot is a multipurpose WIP Discord utility bot, created by Auxdible with the MERN tech stack.
+Auxdibot is a multipurpose WIP Discord utility bot, created by Auxdible with the MERN tech stack using TypeScript.

 ### Table of Contents

-`/lib` - **Discord.js & Express.js backend, using passport with passport-discord with Discord OAuth2 for authentication.**
+`/lib` - **discord.js & express.js backend, using passport with passport-discord with Discord OAuth2 for authentication with the mongoose ODM for MongoDB.**

 `/app` - **React with react-router and Bootstrap frontend using axios for api requests.**